Thomas Land (Fuji-Q Highland)

 Thomas Land (トーマスランド) is the world's first theme park based on Thomas & Friends.
-The park opened in 1998 and is located at the Fuji-Q Highland, an amusement park in Fujiyoshida, Yamanashi, Japan.
+The park opened in 1998 and is located at Fuji-Q Highland, an amusement park in Fujiyoshida, Yamanashi, Japan.

-Attractions include "The Great Gatagoto Adventure" (a story-driven narrated indoor rail ride), a Thomas Land 3D Theater, "Thomas & Percy's Fun Ride" (an outdoor rail ride), "GO!
-GO!
-Bulstrode" (a water raft rail ride), self-drive vehicles, Mischievous Cranky (a rotating aerial ride), Rock n' Roll Duncan (a rail ride for small children), a Thomas-themed hedge maze, and monuments to Thomas and Percy for photo opportunities.
+Attractions include Thomas' Treasure Hunt (a story-driven narrated indoor rail ride), Thomas & Percy's Fun Ride (an outdoor rail ride), Go!
+Go!
+Bulstrode! (a water raft rail ride), Mischievous Cranky (a rotating aerial ride), Nia and Animal Coaster (a roller coaster for small children), 3D Maze - Thomas Circus (a Thomas-themed hedge maze), and monuments to Thomas and Percy for photo opportunities.

 Thomas Land is different from the smaller Thomas Town attractions in Japan, one in Shinmisato, and the other in Kurashiki.